jadummer/learning_ruby/README.md

 #### Prep

-Install ImageMagick: `brew install ImageMagick` Install the rmagic gem: `gem install rmagick`
+Install ImageMagick: `brew install ImageMagick` Install the Rmagick gem: `gem install rmagick`

 - [ ] Script 15: Download web JPEGs for [LJS 108](https://openn.library.upenn.edu/Data/0001/html/ljs108.html) into a new folder.

 - [ ] Script 16: Combine the JPEGs for [LJS 108](https://openn.library.upenn.edu/Data/0001/html/ljs108.html) as a single PDF; output the PDF to a separate folder.

-- [ ] Script 17: Download web JPEGs for [LJS 108](https://openn.library.upenn.edu/Data/0001/html/ljs108.html) into a new folder; combine them as asingle PDF; output the PDF to a separate folder; delete the JPEGs after.
+- [ ] Script 17: Download web JPEGs for [LJS 108](https://openn.library.upenn.edu/Data/0001/html/ljs108.html) into a new folder; combine them as a single PDF; output the PDF to a separate folder; delete the JPEGs after.

 ## Useful pages